 This article is an ‘at-a-glance’, go-to resource for parents listing the best things to do school holidays Melbourne style!

-School holiday activities Melbourne
+What’s on school holiday fun activities Melbourne

 Give spelling, punctuation and grammar a miss for a while with these fun school holiday ideas.
 From the Melbourne CBD to the suburbs, our comprehensive guide has listed a bunch of school holiday ideas.
 These will ensure the kids are kept happy and you will be stress-free over the school break.

-20 Free school holiday activities Melbourne
+20 free school holiday activities Melbourne

 As the old saying goes – the best things in life are free.
 School holidays don’t have to break the bank (or your wallet).
-These ideas are the best free school holiday activities for the spring school holidays that Melbourne has on offer.
+These ideas are the best free school holiday activities for the Summer school holidays that Melbourne has on offer.

-Ride The City Circle Tram
+1. Ride the City Circle Tram

 The City Circle Tram service provides a free and convenient way to get around central Melbourne.
 The City Circle Tram makes its way around the city and links with other tram, train and light rail services in and around Melbourne.
 There’s no limit to use – you are welcome to spend all day on a City Circle Tram.
 On board each City Circle Tram you’ll find Information leaflets, including an ‘easy to understand’ map of the city to help you get around to all the key destinations.
 Click here

-See St Kilda’s Little Penguins
+2. See St Kilda’s Little Penguins

 Discover Sailing Days are offered at over 30 yacht clubs around Victoria.
 Check your local one to see when they are offering free Discover Sailing Days.
 There is no need to bring anything (except perhaps a hat!) as they provide everything you need.
 Find out more here